Expanding In-Person Worship

-We know that every person and family will need to make the decisions that are best for their health and comfort.
-We support whatever choice you make.
-Attached you will find the details for beginning in-person worship.
+I have said it often during this year – thank you!
+Thank you for your faithfulness and generosity.
+Royal Oak First is a special place and we give thanks to God for all the ways God is at work through you.
+And as always, we know that every person and family will need to make the decisions that are best for their own health and comfort.
+We support you, whatever choice you make.
+Attached you will find the details for expanding in-person worship.
 Please read all the information and let us know if you have any questions.

 Grace and Peace,

 When will we begin offering an 11:00 am service?